BaguetteBoiTuna/NTPU/2024-11-03-cib_midterm_report_dante.md

 Incorporating adaptive music into video games not only enhances immersion but also creates a more engaging and emotionally resonant experience for players.
 Players often say that very immersive games are like movies, and the music is a big part of that.

+## Evolution of Music in Video Games

+The progression of music in video games has been instrumental in shaping the immersive experiences players enjoy today.
+Initially, game music was static and limited by technological constraints, but it has evolved into complex, adaptive soundscapes that respond dynamically to gameplay.